 Skip to content

-Ophthalmic NSAID Eye Drops
+NSAID Eye Drops

 Common clinical indications

-Most patients tolerate topical NSAIDs well, but rare cases of corneal thinning and melt have been reported, particularly in eyes with pre-existing surface compromise such as neurotrophic keratopathy, severe dry eye, autoimmune disease, prior herpetic keratitis, or large epithelial defects.
-Risk increases with prolonged dosing on a non-healed cornea.
-Practical safeguards include using the shortest effective course on open defects, avoiding extended NSAID use in high-risk corneas, and discontinuing the medication if worsening pain, persistent epithelial defects, or signs of progressive thinning occur.
+Most patients tolerate topical NSAIDs well, but rare cases of corneal thinning, melting, and perforation have been reported, particularly in eyes with pre-existing surface compromise: neurotrophic keratopathy, severe dry eye, autoimmune connective tissue disease (especially rheumatoid arthritis), prior herpetic keratitis, or large epithelial defects.
+Risk increases with prolonged dosing on a non-healed corneal surface.

 Ocular NSAID Medications